RobinJayaswal/searchEngine/indexer/README.md

 #### Indextest
 * The content of the index file follows the format specified in the requirements specifications.
+* No words read from the index file will be longer than 200 characters;
+words longer than this may result in improper behavior

 ### **Limitations**
+* The index data structure built by indexer before initially saving the result to a file does not have dynamic resizing capabilities; the size of the hashtable used to implement the index structure is hard-coded to 10,000 slots.
+If only a small number of files are considered, or relatively few unique words are encountered, this table size could result in a waste of memory resources.
+Conversely, if far more than 10,000 words are considered, the number of collisions could render hashtable operations inefficiently slow.
+* The index built from a file by the indexLoad function does not encounter this problem because the number of unique words is known before the table is allocated.

 ### **Exit Codes**
 * 0: Success